Thompson scores 4 TDs as K-State stuns No. 5 Sooners, 48-41

 When they forced a three-and-out and scored again, they had built a 41-23 lead.

-Oklahoma tried to rally in the fourth quarter, getting a 70-yard score from CeeDee Lamb, rolling downfield for Hurts’ third TD run and a 2-point conversion, then getting a field goal from Gabe Brkic to draw within one possession with 1:45 to go.
+Oklahoma rallied frantically in the fourth quarter, getting a 70-yard touchdown from CeeDee Lamb, rolling downfield for Hurts’ third TD run and a 2-point conversion, and then getting a field goal from Gabe Brkic to make it a one-possession game with 1:45 to go.

 Then came the onside kick, the review – and the celebration in Aggieville.